alcarney/blog/blog/2023/python-wasi-nix.rst

    To do this the "right" way, I should be using Nix to build the WASI version of Python from source.
    But since Brett Cannon is `publishing builds <https://github.com/brettcannon/cpython-wasi-build>`_ on GitHub I'm going to leave that as an exercise for the reader.

+   **Update 2024-03-29:** I have now built the WASI version of Python with Nix, see :doc:`this post </blog/2024/python-wasi-build>` for details.

 .. code-block:: nix